craftercms/docs/source/reference/modules/studio.rst

 	:version: 4.0.0

 The following section of Studio's configuration overrides allows you to configure settings for the Studio access tokens.
-Access tokens can then be used to invoke `Crafter Studio's REST APIs <../../../_static/api/studio.html>`_ from the out of the box UI as well as any customized JavaScript, CURL commands, or used in :ref:`crafter-cli` to perform operations on Studio.
+Access tokens can then be used to invoke :base_url:`Crafter Studio's REST APIs <_static/api/studio.html>` from the out of the box UI as well as any customized JavaScript, CURL commands, or used in :ref:`crafter-cli` to perform operations on Studio.

 Studio access tokens uses JWT tokens for authentication.
 The following environment variables are used to customize the